jihadul021/bookshare/README.md

 ## Features

-- **User Authentication** — Secure registration, login, and profile management using JWT
+- **User Authentication** — Secure registration, login, email verification and profile management using JWT
 - **Book Listings** — Add, edit, browse, and search for books with images
 - **Cart & Wishlist** — Add books to cart or wishlist for easy management
 - **Book Exchange** — Request to exchange your books with other users